TimSeyschab/shellnuts/posts/springboot3AndPinnedDeps/index.md

 date: 2023-12-09
 ---

 Who doesn't know the feeling?
-It's almost 4 o'clock, and you decide to quickly switch to a new major version of [SpringBoot](https://spring.io/projects/spring-boot), only to end up wasting time on a trivial issue.
+It was thursday, almost 4 o'clock, so I decided to quickly switch to a new major version of [SpringBoot](https://spring.io/projects/spring-boot), only to end up wasting time on a trivial issue.

 ## Necessary changes

-Since the application is still running on Java 11, you inevitably decide to migrate directly to Java 17.
+Since the application was still running on Java 11, I inevitably decided to migrate directly to Java 17.

 ```xml
 <properties>